nedduc/Cookout-Brand-Awareness/README.md

   - I have passed all my html pages on W3 HTML Validator and all pages have finally received a document checking completed with no errors or warnings to show.
 Main errors were rogue tags and alt information added into links that did not need to be there.
 [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
 - CSS
   - I also used W3 Jigsaw Validator to pass my css file, I had 9 errors and 1 warning which all have been resolved. [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
+- Lighthouse
+  - I used Lighthouse from the dev tools to show up any issues with performance, accessibility, best practice, SEO, and perforamnce these can be found in the testing folder as screenshots.

 ### Unfixed Bugs

 I did not center a heading on the recipe page as I think the page reads better, it has a nice flow.
 White space can be important.
 Unfixed bug was a user agent stylesheet that I believe is in chrome.
+More research needed on that.

 ## Deployment